Introduction to ACME

 Run in duplex mode

-checkbox switches the device to duplex mode. - For some devices, a hardware loopback exists.
+checkbox switches the device to duplex mode.
+This lets the input and output stream run on the same pace.
+This is not supported by all devices. - For some devices, such as the DT9837A, a hardware loopback exists.
 In that case this button is enabled and an artificial input channel appears, that copies over the output signal generated with the Signal generator.

 Channel settings